w3c/wai-intro-atag/content/education.md

 If you develop or maintain an LMS, you can help your users by making your tool:

-* work well for people with disabilities
+* accessible to authors with disabilities, and
-* support the creation of accessible content
+* capable of producing accessible content.
-*

 ## Make your Tool Accessible